There are many consequences for women who choose to smoke in the lead up to and during menopause.

 Women who smoke or vape often have more severe menopausal symptoms, such as hot flashes and night sweats.
 Scientific studies have supported the link between hot flash frequency and severity among nicotine users.

 Nicotine interferes with the hypothalamus’ signalling pathways, making the body more sensitive to temperature changes manifested as hot flashes or night sweats.
-This substance also adversely affects sleep quality, causes intense mood swings, and issues with coping with stress.
-Although nicotine may feel soothing at first, its dopamine-fluctuating properties can increase anxiety over time.
-The sudden drop in dopamine levels triggers the brain’s stress response defence, raising cortisol (the stress hormone) and making people more anxious.
-Nicotine’s ability to increase temperature sensitivity, anxiety, and hormonal fluctuations is a major factor in elevated menopausal symptoms.
+This substance also affects sleep quality, causes intense mood swings, and issues with coping with stress.

 Reasons to Quit Smoking During Menopause